lgehu/alr_adl_crates/README.md

 The nucleo_f446re GPR is modified and every Source path is removed.

-# Remote depo without alire index
-In this branch we try to reference each dependencies of crate to this repo.
-This repo would act as a private alire index.
-In this way, use could do something like: alr with use='https://github.com/lgehul/alr_adl_crates/middleware/middleware.git' However, we can't init subrepo into the same repo.
-The easy way would be to have one repo for each folder but we are trying to keep everything grouped.

 ## TODO ##
 - Complete alire.toml for each crate to describe the crate release (version, description etc).
 - Test crates with other board specification